Band Box Discography L through Z Artists

 Buddy Miller (and The Hi Lo’s)

-Buddy Miller was a country and western artists releasing three singles on Band Box in the early 1960’s.
+Buddy Miller recorded for the Felsted and VEM labels before switching over to Band Box in 1962 where he released three singles into 1963 before dropping out of sight.
 His two cuts on Band release 335 “Walking Slowly From You Darling” b/w “With Tears In My Eyes” were both produced by music legend Conway Twitty – probably recorded in Nashville – but who knows?
+He was occasionally backed by the Hi-Lo’s – and down the road I will display a photo of that group!

 45 – Band Box 311 – Teen Twist b/w Those Two Brown Eyes – 1962